kushalthaman/kushalthaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
+I'm Kushal (pronounced /kʊʃəl/).
 I am an undergraduate student at Stanford University majoring in Mathematics and Computer Science.

 Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat!